Ultralight Rain Jacket

 Light, waterproof, and quite breathable, The North Face Flight FutureLight Jacket arguably breaks new ground in the ongoing battle to fend off wind and precipitation without overheating.
 Ideal for trail running, it crosses over to lightweight dayhiking, and, with care, ultralight backpacking.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the men’s or women’s The North Face Flight FutureLight Jacket at backcountry.com or moosejaw.com.
+You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase the men’s or women’s The North Face Flight FutureLight Jacket at backcountry.com or moosejaw.com.

 See “The 5 Best Rain Jackets for Hiking and Backpacking,” “The Best Ultralight Hiking and Running Jackets” “5 Pro Tips For Buying the Right Rain Jacket For the Backcountry,” and all of my reviews of rain jackets and outdoor apparel and that I like at The Big Outside.